Property Care Services in the Midlands

 For more information about the specific areas we cover in the Midlands area and to book a survey with our team then click the links below:

 The total population for the Midlands areas is over 10 million with the largest city being Birmingham.
 The weather in the Midlands area with August being the wettest month of the year and February is the driest month.
-This differs to other areas in the UK where most rainfall occurs in the winter months.
+This differs from other areas in the UK where most rainfall occurs in the winter months.
 When there are large periods of rainfall during these months, penetrating damp has more chance of occurring.

 Damp and Timber Specialists in the Midlands